klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 ## Evaluation using STARR
 As a User Experience Design student, I have only had short experiences with coding and programming so far.
 In order to extend them and learn more about statistics and data visualization, I chose this minor.

 As I have not had much background knowledge on the topic, the minor started with a lot of new information to take in.
 It was difficult for me to get an idea of how to start.
 I quickly realised that even though I was not sure about things, I had to just do them in order to improve and learn.
-Since then, my understanding of how data science works and how to approach it grew constantly.
+This also mainly reflected from the 360 degree feedback given to me, so I quickly stopped shying away from coding and since then, my understanding of how data science works and how to approach it grew constantly.

-Include 360 degree feedback!

 ...